CFC-Servers/gm_lz4/README.md

 | util.Compress | 6.912s | `2.1`:`1` |
 | lz4.Compress | 1.503s | `1.4`:`1` |

-_Note: The seven-second processing time for `util.Compress` would cause the game and all players to freeze for seven consecutive seconds if run server-side._
+_Note: `util.Compress` in this case would cause the game and all players to freeze for almost _seven full seconds_ if run server-side._

 ### 🎯 Use Cases
 `gm_lz4` excels in situations where speed takes precedence over compression ratio.